This year, Year 9s will complete their options process during the Summer Term.

 Further information or support

-If you have a query about your child’s options, you should contact your child’s Faculty Co-ordinator in the first instance.
+If you have a query about your child’s options, you should contact your child’s Tutor or Faculty Co-ordinator in the first instance.
 Where appropriate they will refer you to the relevant person.